Note: This archive may include graphic documentation of violence and harm. Learn more

 Overview

 Every item is meant to be findable by people, place, event, and theme, across English and Persian.
 Machine learning accelerates labeling, but sensitive merges and conflict resolution stay with reviewers so the catalog does not silently absorb mistakes.
+Items from link intake and similar sources do not enter the public export until a curator marks them verified.

 End-to-end flow from sources to the live site